Clyde0513/quantum_for_portfolio_optimization/README.md

 - **Scaling Potential:**
   - **Real-world portfolios:** 50-500+ assets (this will be very difficult as there are only certain amount of real qubits in the world
-  - **Quantum advantage:** Expected at 20+ qubits where classical optimization becomes intractable (this is why you need lightning.qubit for more than 20 simulation qubits)
+  - **Quantum advantage:** Expected at 20+ qubits where classical optimization becomes intractable (this is why you need lightning.gpu for more than 20 simulation qubits)
   - **Hybrid approaches:** Quantum sampling with classical post-processing proves effective (You can see more of this in the part 3 py file)

 **Task 1 (Mathematical Review):**